Skip to main content

 gpg --full-gen-key

-GPG will prompt you for several options.
+GPG will prompt you for information.
 Use these values:

-- Accept the default option to have no expiration date for your key
+• Accept the default option to have no expiry date for your key

 Once you have created a GPG key, configure Git to use it.